 Storage - Data Storage Guidelines

-Should I save my data?The first question you should ask when working with data is, “Do I need to save the data?”
+If you are not working with University records, then the first question you should ask when working with data is, “Do I need to save this?”

 - If you can look the data up from an existing source when needed, then your answer should be “no”.

 - If that source does not exist, then the data should be saved.